Galileo1701-7/FSND-Proj3-Linux-Server-Config/README.md

 Due to issues with the class material in the second section, I was exempted from the second project.
 Attempts to get support on this topic caused over a two month delay in my class.
-Please contact Dekota S. for more information if necessary.
+Please contact Dakota S. for more information if necessary.

 In order to complete the final project, I deployed a substitute app to my configured Ubuntu server.